truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 ##### GDPR
 Defines a set of regulations to protect data regarding one individual for EU citizens.

-The MOST important part here is to realize security is a shared responsabilities and you as a developer must take action in order to fulfill the applicable regulations
+The MOST important part here is to realize security is a shared responsability and you as a developer must take action in order to fulfill the applicable regulations

 #### Security mechanisms that protect services and resources
 https://cloud.google.com/docs/authentication/#service_accounts